 I have observed some worrisome trends that have motivated me to speak out on the virtues of science based thinking, and to write a textbook on The Science of Diversity.

-Oxford Dictionaries selected “post-truth” as 2016's international word of the year.
-The “post-” prefix means the notion of truth is now irrelevant.
+Oxford Dictionaries selected “post-truth” as 2016's international word of the year. (“‘Post-truth’ named 2016 word of the year by Oxford Dictionaries”) The “post-” prefix means the notion of truth is now irrelevant.

 Scientists have been galvanized by this post-truth rejection of the importance of truth, science, and objective facts.